 4. Health information technology

-From its initial grant application, the project became a mission for both technology innovation and state reform, says Martin, who is the SIM Director and also serves as team leader for the physician practice component of the project.
+From its initial grant application, the project became a mission for both technology innovation and state reform, says Martin, who is the SIM director.
 “The SIM was a call to action for our state to drive delivery systems and payment reform.
 It enabled us to come to table and say, ‘this is our vision of healthcare delivery,’” she says.
 “In Colorado we had tremendous leadership groups across the state and multi-stakeholder engagements that recognized that we couldn’t improve health outcomes and reduce cost of care without also thinking about the behavioral health aspect in our populations.”

 Colorado’s roots in integrating primary care and behavioral health date back to 2007, far earlier than most states, Martin adds.
 “We want to make sure we're getting our patients activated with their physical health and their behavior health at the point when they come in for primary care, instead of waiting for them to come to a specialty mental health center.”